9dots/devy/devy-blue/objects.md

   - `Look` - Get a description of what the current situation of the room is.
   - `Help` - Get a list of commands available to use from the computer.
   - Any other verbs needed to interact with the objects around the room such as `Take` or `Use`
+4. Everyone (including the computer and the player) creates a level.
-4. Once the level designers hand the plans to the computer that player can start.
+5. Once the level designers hand the plans to the computer that player can start.
-5. When the player has either finished the level or gotten stuck, reflect on how the level went.
+6. When the player has either finished the level or gotten stuck, reflect on how the level went.
 Some example questions include:
   - What worked well about the level?
   - What was confusing?
   - Was the level challenging?
   - What could be changed about the level design to make it easier to understand?
-6. Change roles and try the exercise again.
+7. Change roles and try the exercise again.

 ### Questions
 Ask students questions to get them thinking about how to create this game on the computer.